papercane/papercane.github.io/content/projects/flight-delay-predictions/index.md

 title: "Flight Delay Prediction ✈️ ☁️"
 date: 2025-03-16
 tags: ["prediction model","group project", "watspeed","python"]
-author: ["Thet Win", "Jasmine Sun", "Peony Tam", "Onesime Dianganzi", "Luiz Carvalho", "Richard Taylor"]
+author: ["Jasmine Sun", "Thet Win", "Peony Tam", "Onesime Dianganzi", "Luiz Carvalho", "Richard Taylor"]
 description: "This paper studies the correlation between flight dates, lengths, etc with its flight delays."
 summary: "Its purpose is to help determine ways in which we can shorten the delays and maximize efficiency.
 As the last project in the watspeed course: XXX, we chose a project that interests us to reflect what we learnt."
 # cover: